Writer Beware logo

 By all accounts, Price was extremely persuasive, at least initially.
 Several successful writers were caught up in his schemes (Price returned their trust by using their names to boost his credibility and ensnare more clients).
 But in 2001, after one writer went public with his experiences with Price, complaints began to surface, and Avalon Associates’ listing was removed from the The Writers’ Handbook, one of the major UK writers’ guides.

 With word getting round, Price did what dodgy agents often do: he changed the company’s name.
 In 2002, Avalon vanished and Media Arts International took its place.
 The M.O. was basically the same: upfront representation fees for writers; a production website with suspiciously enormous numbers of projects, none of which, somehow, ever came to fruition; false claims of contacts, meetings, etc. This time, though, Price did send round a few manuscripts, and even managed to place several books with a publisher called First Century.
 Again, though, not everything was as it seemed.
 As Writer Beware later found out from one sadder-but-wiser ex-Price client, First Century was a vanity publisher.
-(It now appears to be out of business.)

 More ominously, we began receiving reports that Price was soaking writers for large amounts of cash–persuading them to invest in the production of their own screenplays, or to pay thousands of pounds in setup or legal fees to release production funds.
 Similar complaints appeared online.
 Not surprisingly, the productions never got off the ground, and the funds never materialized.

 In 2007, still trying to stay ahead of his poor reputation, Price changed the company’s name yet again, to Prospero Films.
 But by this time the police were on his trail.
 In late 2007, search warrants were served on Price and an associate, and computers, manuscripts, and other documentation were seized.
 Price was effectively out of business.
 Amazingly, however, some of his clients continued to give him money for a time, even after being interviewed by the police.
-As a friend of one of these clients told Writer Beware, “thus was the incredible hold he had over people.”
+As a friend of one of these clients told Writer Beware, “this was the incredible hold he had over people.”

 Deering Literary Agency/Sovereign Publications